Comic Con Scotland: Venue

 As of 2019 Comic Con Scotland is held exclusively at Royal Highland Centre, originally the Royal Highland Showground, is an exhibition centre and showground located at Ingliston in the western outskirts of Edinburgh.
 The centre welcomes over 1 million visitors annually to a wide range of events.
 The largest event is the Royal Highland Show, which attracts over 200,000 visitors each year.

 Effect of 2020 COVID-19 pandemic

 The 2020 Comic Con Scotland event was canceled in May 2020 due to the ongoing COVID-19 pandemic.
 Andy Kleek of Monopoly Events stated that "The positive news is that virtually all the headline guests that were going to appear this year have said they will do next year, which is a huge bonus and a positive all round."
 Guests confirmed for the event to date included Alicia Silverstone, Michael Madsen, Steve Guttenberg, Joey Cramer, Frank Welker, and Peter Cullen.
-The event was again cancelled due to Scottish lockdown rules in 2021 and went ahead 8-9 October 2022.
+The event was again cancelled due to Scottish lockdown rules in 2021 and went ahead 8–9 October 2022.

+2023 SAG-AFTRA Strike

+The SAG-AFTRA Strike of 2023, affected many fan conventions worldwide.
+During the strike, SAG guidelines for appearances at fan conventions had to be followed by both guests and the convention organisers.
+Whilst appearing at any event, guests were unable to discuss any past, present or future work projects as they would normally do when meeting fans, they were also unable to answer questions regarding work projects whilst on stage during Q&A panels.
+Event artwork had to be altered significantly so as to not display anything other than the actors actual facial likeness instead of including images of characters played while other issues included the actors not being allowed to have character images to sign for fans on their tables, and instead headshots were used.
+All of these changes marked a significant change from the normal comic convention experience.